 CAAR performs several different types of reviews after an institution receives an award.
 The goal of performing these types of reviews is to promote stewardship of Federal funds and provide business assistance to awardees.

 - Audit Resolution: CAAR resolves compliance, internal control, and questioned costs findings contained in awardee Office of Management and Budget (OMB) A-133 audit reports and/or Office of Inspector General (OIG) initiated audits and investigations of NSF awards.

 - Negotiating Indirect Cost Rates (ICR): NSF is the cognizant agency for 88-125 organizations.
 Awardees for which NSF is the agency with rate cognizance are required to regularly (typically annually) submit proposals to update their ICRs.
 CAAR is responsible for negotiating and issuing ICRs for its cognizant awardees.

-Award Monitoring and Business Assistance Program (AMBAP) Reviews: AMBAP was designed to provide monitoring oversight and business assistance to ensure that awardee institutions possess adequate policies, processes, and systems to manage their NSF awards.
-Under the AMBAP program, CAAR performs two types of reviews:
+Advanced Monitoring Reviews: The Advanced Monitoring Program was designed to provide monitoring oversight and business assistance to ensure that awardee institutions possess adequate policies, processes, and systems to manage their NSF awards.
+Under the Advanced Monitoring Program, CAAR performs two types of reviews:

 - Desk Reviews: CAAR undertakes the evaluation and analysis of an institution's award administration capacity, which includes three to four core review areas, to assess the extent to which the awardee maintains a control environment within which awards are likely to be administered in compliance with Federal regulations and NSF agreement provisions.
 CAAR performs approximately 120 desk reviews every year.